 And if you are a little tight on budget, don’t mind asking parents to send in the supplies you need.
 You will always need pencils.
 Someone is always willing to pitch in a hand (some families more than others, and that’s okay).
 Plus, if you’re specific, they appreciate knowing exactly what you are looking for.

 Another thing that will last me the entire school year is this pencil sharpener from X-ACTO (going on two years strong now!).
 It has held up well and it’s reasonably priced.
 We order one with our grade level budget every year or so, which I know not every teacher has.
 We are fortunate to be able to do this, but it’s worth the cost.
 My students are allowed to use the pencil sharpener at the beginning of the day and after lunch.
 They sharpen 3-5 pencils and they’re good to go for the whole day.
 If a pencil breaks and they don’t have a spare, they find one in the sharpened pencil cup.

 3. Glue Sticks

 Glue sticks are great for art projects, but also for gluing things into interactive notebooks.
-This is another thing we ask our families to send in for must have teaching supplies, but I do buy an extra box of these just in case, and my favorite are these disappearing purple glue sticks.
+This is another thing we ask our families to send in for must-have teaching supplies, but I do buy an extra box of these just in case, and my favorites are these disappearing purple glue sticks.